All case studies

 Lingio was founded in 2015 in reaction to the large number of foreigners moving to Sweden.
 Three former Spotify and EA Games colleagues were eager to contribute and assist newcomers in more swiftly assimilating into Swedish society and the work market.

 The three founders sought to make learning and growth easier and more accessible for everyone, particularly those who work in fast-paced, underrepresented industries.
 Cleaning services, transportation, hospitality, construction, and home care are just a few examples.
+They identified a market gap for training and development for these target groups.
+Lingio, a language-learning product for working professionals, was created by combining their game and product skills.

 In order to make sure that the content is interesting, current, and informative, the Lingio’s team of technological professionals closely collaborates with language teachers, educators, and vocational teachers.